SOTETO/docu/pages/04.technical-documentation/01.widgets/default.md

 slug: widgets
 ---
 # Widgets
 There are several already implemented widgets (see [Technical Documentation](../)).
 Here you can find all information you need to use the widgets.

+!!!
+Widgets are **complete small software pieces**.
+Thus, do not try to rework its functionalty or user interface design.
+If you need a different style or functionality try to use the REST-APIs of the corresponding back end systems and implement your own user interface.
+Furthermore, you can contact the software developers of the widget.

 These are the different widget projects, which implement one or more reusable UI elements:

 * [vca-widget-base](https://github.com/SOTETO/vca-widget-base?target=_blank)
 * [heureka-widget-navigation-2021](https://github.com/SOTETO/heureka-widget-navigation-2021?target=_blank)